shubham-kr2002/CHESTXRAY/README.md

 The **Chest X-Ray AI Classifier** is a deep learning-based web application designed to assist healthcare professionals in detecting respiratory diseases such as pneumonia and tuberculosis from chest X-ray images.
 By leveraging artificial intelligence, the system provides automated classifications, user-friendly explanations, and medically informed suggestions, achieving over 85% accuracy on the ChestX-ray14 dataset from Kaggle.
 The project integrates MobileNetV2 for image classification, HuggingChat for conversational explanations, and a fine-tuned DistilBERT model for generating health suggestions, all deployed through a Flask-based web interface.

-This project was developed as part of a Bachelor of Technology in Computer Science and Engineering, under the guidance of Dr. [Mentor’s Name], completed in May 2025.

 ---

 ## Features